CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 mnStringsDiffer : (x = y -> Void) -> MN x i = MN y j -> Void
 ```

-For `mnNumbersDiffer`, you'll notice that Idris has actually included more
+For `mnNumbersDiffer`, you'll notice that Idris has included more information
-information than we need: the proof that `x = y`.
-This is because the
+than we need: the proof that `x = y`.
+This is because the hole-lifting
-hole-lifting functionality uses a "better safe than sorry" approach, including
+functionality uses a "better safe than sorry" approach, including as much
-as much information from the context where the hole was as it can.
-Refine the
+information from the context where the hole was as it can.
+Refine the types a
-types a bit (and name the arguments, just for neatness) to get:
+bit (and name the arguments, just for neatness) to get:

 ```idris
 mnNumbersDiffer : (contra : i = j -> Void) -> (prf : MN _ i = MN _ j) -> Void